vanus-labs/docs/user-manual/introduction/architecture.md

 the Controller is also responsible for the resource scheduling of the entire system, including the scheduling of event storage traffic between Segment Servers and the scheduling of event distribution traffic between Trigger Workers.

-### SegmentServer Service
+### SegmentServer

 Within the stateless gateway service, events that adhere to the CloudEvents standard are received and stored on a disk.
 Events can come from Source Connector or Microservices.
 Segment Server provides multiple copies capacity by implementing multi-raft.
 The Segment Server can automatically and elastically scale according to the event storage traffic.
 When there are more event storage requests, more Segment Servers are started to process them in a balanced manner.

-### TriggerWorker Service
+### TriggerWorker

 It is used to process events and route them to user workload or Sink Connector.
 After a user creates the subscription, the Controller assigns the subscription task to the specific Trigger Worker.
 The Trigger Worker captures the events of the corresponding Eventbus, completes the even filter and even transformation, and then delivers the events.

-### Timing Service
+### Timing

-It has implemented the Delay and Schedule Event feature,
-with the help of the Hierarchical Timing Wheels, Vanus supports precise second-grade and unlimited future time delivering.
+It has implemented the Delay and Schedule Event feature, with the help of the Hierarchical Timing Wheels, Vanus supports precise second-grade and unlimited future time delivering.
 More about them, you can see[Special Event](../concepts/special-messages.md).

 ## Vanus Connect